Posts are showing from Webinar, categories

 Comments

-I recently presented (another) webinar with EMA Design Automation to discuss DDR5!
+I recently presented (another) webinar with EMA Design Automation to discuss DDR5 !
 This time the discussion was centered around a live post-layout demo.
 In the example, I showed the analysis of a board with PowerSI (which, of course, had some failures when the DDR report was generated).
-We then used S-paramter and TDR analysis to track down the failures.
+We then used S-parameter and TDR analysis to track down the failures.
 Lastly, we used the Clarity Via Wizard to generate new via models and we used Allegro High-Speed Structures to place them in the layout.
 Lastly, the board was verified to show a passing report.
-DDR5 represents a significant performance improvement to the DDR interface over DDR4 with data transfer rates going from 3200 MT/s to as much as 8400 MT/s according to the JEDEC spec.

 read more